flatironinstitute/sciware/44_SummerIntro/3-uvpixi.md

 ## Bonus: uv workspace (advanced)

-- One repo, several packages → **shared resolution and a single `.venv`**
+- One repo, several packages: **shared resolution with a shared `.venv`**
 - List members in `[tool.uv.workspace]` in the top-level `pyproject.toml`
 - Can replace the idea of a **"base" environment**:
   - if you reflexively activate a conda env in your `.bashrc`, a workspace is often the better fit
-- Members resolve together → no version skew between your own projects
+- Members resolve together = no version skew between your own projects